Healing Through Words, LLC

 Arts & Entertainment Editor, Richmond Magazine

-Order 15 or more copies of Nelson Beats The Odds or Tameka's New Dress the cost per copy is reduced to $8.34 per copy.
-Order 15 or more copies of Nelson Beats the Odds: Compendium One, the cost per copy is reduced to $11 per copy.
+Order 15 or more copies of Nelson Beats The Odds, Rest in Peace RaShawn, Tameka's New Dress or Nelson Beat's the Odds Activity Guide the cost per copy is reduced to $8.34 per copy.
+Order 15 or more copies of Nelson Beats the Odds: Compendium One and the Educator's Guide to the Nelson Beat's the Odds Series the cost per copy is reduced to $11 per copy.
 Please send inquiries to Ronnie@creative-medicine.com.
 Shipping rates and taxes will be applied based on your location and tax status.
 Thank you for your support.

 Tameka's New Dress Summary